 Jesus asks me for advice on how to look more shamanic.

-My ancient, unadorned, well-lived in leather jacket seems to get a lot of compliments.
+My ancient, unadorned, well-lived-in jacket seems to get a lot of compliments.

 Other genres which sometimes meet my approval are Funk, Blues, Ska, Jazz, and Reggae.